lafleurdeboum/servicewall/README.md

 ## Installation

-As the header goes, install it with :

-    # pip install servicewall
+### Dependencies

+This software needs the `python 3`, `iptables`, `python-iptables` and `python-netifaces` packages to manage its very basic iptables rules.
+It relies as well on `python-argparse` to parse the cmdline arguments.
+Finally, you will need `python-setuptools` to install it using the provided `setup.py`.

-It will need your computer to run `NetworkManager` or `systemd-networkd`, because it needs a network dispatcher to trigger connectivity change events.
-With the latter, you will need networkd-dispatcher.
+It will also need your computer to run `NetworkManager` or `systemd-networkd`, because it needs a network dispatcher to trigger connectivity change events.

-This software needs python 3 and python-iptables to work.
-It also relies on Network Manager's dispatcher to fire the events on connectivity change.
-Any network event dispatcher would do, it just needs to call `toggler`.
-To locate the file, check :
+Any network event dispatcher would do, it just needs to call the script called `toggler` in the `lib` directory (`setup.py` would install it in `$PREFIX/lib/servicewall/`).

-    # pip show -f servicewall
+You might also wish to have `python-argcomplete` for the command-line completion to work.
+This can really prove handy when you're looking for a service to allow.

+### Install

+You could very simply install the package with :

+    # ./setup.py install

+For those using Arch linux, there is a PKGBUILD script for this, but at the moment it's not uploaded.
+Coming soon !
+There also is a pip package, but it's quite outdated at the moment.

 ## Usage

 The firewall is disabled by default.
-To enable it now and at boot-time :
+To enable it now _and at boot-time_ :

     # braise enable

-and the corresponding `disable`.

-Once started, the default behaviour is to drop all that come in, excepted for some community-useful services (details on this TODO).
+(you indeed get the corresponding `disable`).
+Once started, the default behaviour is to drop all that come in, excepted for some very common and useful services (details on this TODO).
 All that go out is allowed.

 To have details on the status, use :

     # braise status

-If it doesn't reply at all, then obviously the firewall is down.

 To allow a specific service, do :